lukewiwa/lukewiwa.github.io/blog/debug_django_management_commands_in_vscode.md

 }
 ```

 This is pretty close.
-What we want to do is tweak the program entry so that it follows the standard ./manage.py <filename> [args] format that Django requires.
+What we want to do is tweak the program entry so that it follows the standard `./manage.py <filename> [args]` format that Django requires.
 For the arguments we can keep the args entry in the configuration as is.
 The tricky part is getting the currently open file without the extension.
-VSCode already has this as a predefined variable for this ${fileBasenameNoExtension}.
+VSCode already has this as a predefined variable for this `${fileBasenameNoExtension}`.
 So with this we can put together a debug configuration that should allow us to add breakpoints to a management command and run that file with all the niceties of VSCode debugging.
 Here’s the full configuration.

 ```json